africa-covid-19-response-toolkit/community/README.md

 ### 1. Ways to push information out to the public via all available channels + in as many languages as possible:

-  a.
-Here is the data on the channels:
+  1. Here is the data on the channels:
     - SMS
     - Automated calls
     - USSD Channel push
     - Telegram & Facebook (usage is higher than WhatsApp)

-  b.
-Monitor and respond to fake news
+  2. Monitor and respond to fake news
     - Some mechanism to see the current conversation stream and respond to it in a targeted ways

 ### 2. Case Tracking